CoSMoSoftware/OBS-studio-webrtc/README.md

 This is mainly a community project with a best effort service.
 The maintainers of this repository are all based in Singapore, so please take the timezone into account.
 If you file a ticket at 2am, you won't get an answer for at least 7 hours.

-If you need more commercial support, or custom developement, please contact [CoSMo software](http://www.cosmosoftware.io/contact.html).
+If you need more commercial support, or custom developement,for webrtc, please contact [CoSMo software](http://www.cosmosoftware.io/contact.html).
 A patreon page and other means of sharing the maintenance and support cost for the generic webrtc part will be made available soon.

+Do not forget to share the love with the original OBS-Studio project and its fantastic team [there](https://obsproject.com/blog/progress-report-february-2019).

 # Table of content